radio-astro-tools/tutorials/GettingStartedYT.rst

 > yt notebook

-this gives a series of instructions for getting the port forwarding

-the password is just to connect to your session, need not be secure (its like a vnc password).
+this gives a series of instructions for getting the notebook open and it will ask for a password -- this is just to connect to your session, it need not be terribly secure (its like a vnc password).
 The message it prints is shown below:

     The notebook is now live at: